ern2150/FVCR/broadcast-stats.md

 [archive](broadcast-2022.md#bonus-clips)
 Latest Date | Video / Audio
 -- | --
+12/12/2023 | Gaither's Pond: The Great Divide 12/12/2023 | (on camera) The Great DIVIDE
+12/12/2023 | threads (already in progress?)
+12/12/2023 | (on camera, talking about animated ponds) threads 12/12/2023 | Animals on the Farm: Dairy Cows 12/12/2023 | (on camera) Atacking Anxiety (coaching video with Lucinda Bassett), Animals on the Farm Dairy Cows, viva forever Spice, Rock n Learn Colors Shapes and Counting & Letter Sounds, wee sing together, 12/12/2023 | Primary Focus
+12/12/2023 | (on camera - VHS Covers!)
+Adventures of the Polar Cubs, Walk Aerobics for Seniors Live at the Club, Your Guide to Healthy Bread Baking, Abworks label is the tape, Ray Stevens Comedy Video Classics, PresentTime TheAdventureBegins, Noozles tape 1 and a Day with Grandma, Doggie Adventure, lil ceramic TV ornament and ceramic cup w TV and remote on it, No More Sheets, Wet Video Head Cleaner (discwasher)
 12/07/2023 | (Video Treasures) Polar Cubs North Pole Adventure 12/07/2023 | Ray Stevens "Help Me Make It Through the Night" and pervert song 12/07/2023 | (Just for Kids logo, Emerald City Productions) Oliver Twist